Georg Gänswein: Curial reform

-Gänswein said: “I personally can see no significant reason which would necessitate a reform of the Curia at the moment.
+In April 2015, Gänswein said: “I personally can see no significant reason which would necessitate a reform of the Curia at the moment.
 One or two changes have been made but that is part of the normal run of things.
 To speak of ‘Curial reform’ is, if I may say so, somewhat of an exaggeration.”
 Asked whether the Vatican and the church in general are polarised at the moment, he said "There is no polarisation as far as I can see and I haven’t experienced any.
 Certain measures here and there have been criticised and if the criticism is justified, that can surely benefit the general climate."

 In 2017, asked about the dismissal of Cardinal Gerhard Müller from his post as prefect of the Congregation for the Doctrine of the Faith, Gänswein said: "I don't want to comment on a papal staff decision.
 But when I heard about it I was really most upset.
 He is, after all, a close personal friend."

+Doctor of the Church

+In January 2023, Cardinal Angelo Bagnasco proposed that Pope Benedict XVI be declared a doctor of the Church "as soon as possible", in view of his theological intelligence and contribution to the formation of current doctrine of the Catholic Church, such as the new catechism.
+In January 2024, Archbishop Gänswein also spoke in favor of the pontiff's canonization and his elevation to the status of doctor of the church.

+Leo XIV

+Following the election of Pope Leo XIV, Archbishop Ganswein stated the new pope will build bridges but, “will do so in a different context and in a different style than Francis.
+There are strong tensions in the Church today, and there are terrible conflicts in the world.
+I believe that what is needed now is clarity in doctrine.
+The confusion of these years must be overcome."